soobinrho/college-programming/2023-fall/how-to-live-well/final_essay.md

 In the recent past, I often looked into myself and saw a man trying so hard to reach happiness through achievements, discipline, and hard work.
 I didn't know it at the time, but I was fixiaited on the future, and had almost no regards for my present self; for my friends; and for my loved ones.
 What does it matter if I don't care for them today?
-All the work I put in for the future will mean nothing to me, if I neglect my present self.
+All the work I put in for the future will mean nothing to anyone, if I neglect the present.
-In the same way, I often realized I regret too much from the past.
-Mistakes I've made and wrongs I've done to other people – good people trying to survive as best as they can.
+In the same way, I realized I often regret too much from the past -- mistakes I've made and wrongs I've done to other people, good and innocent people who didn't do anything wrong.
-It is obvious now, but it is meaningless to continuously think about the past and get trapped in it.
 As long as lessons have been learned, it's best that we leave the past in the past.
 The future and the past seem to have been my focus for the past few years.
+It was unintentional, of course, and I intend to change that.
-Buddhist idea of being in the present resonates with me strongly, and I intend to live these principles from now on.
+Buddhist idea of being in the present resonates with me strongly, and I intend to live by this principle from now on.

-### 3. Three Things I Learned from This Class
+### 3. Three Things I Decided to Do

 > 1. Meditate at least 10 minutes a day everyday.
 At the same time, try not to be stressed about it.
 If circumstances don't allow for it, feel free to skip a day.